DSR1505/Python-Programming-Basic/README.md

-# Python Programming Basic Exercise with Solutions
+# Python Programming Basic Exercises with Solutions

+Every basic topic exercises will be updated here